Stuck in the Suburbs

-Stuck in the Suburbs is a Disney Channel Original Movie.
+Stuck in the Suburbs is a 2004 American comedy film that premiered as a Disney Channel Original Movie.
 It was released on July 16, 2004, and stars Danielle Panabaker as Brittany Aarons and Brenda Song as Natasha Kwon-Schwartz.
 Brittany, a regular middle school student in the suburbs, accidentally exchanges cell phones with pop singer Jordan Cahill.
-This was one of the first Television films by Disney which was also accompanied by its own soundtrack.
+This was one of the first television films by Disney to be accompanied by its own soundtrack.
 The film gathered 3.7 million viewers which made the film the most-watched telecast in its time period in the kids 6–11 and 9–14 demographics.
 The film's soundtrack entered the U.S. Billboard 200 and peaked at #5 on the Billboard Top Kid Audio charts.

 Plot

-Brittany Aarons (Danielle Panabaker) is a regular teenage girl, one of the many who has a crush on popular pop singer Jordan Cahill (Taran Killam).
+Brittany Aarons is a regular teenage girl, one of the many who has a crush on popular pop singer Jordan Cahill.
 However, she is bored of living a suburban existence and pines for excitement.
-At school, she meets a new girl, Natasha Kwon-Schwartz (Brenda Song), who informs Brittany that she moved to suburbia from several years on and off living in Europe and New York.
+At school, she meets a new girl, Natasha Kwon-Schwartz, who informs Brittany that she moved to suburbia from several years on and off living in Europe and New York.
 Brittany's other friends dislike Natasha for her nonconformism, but Brittany pursues a friendship with her.
 Upon finding out that Jordan is filming a video nearby, Brittany invites Natasha to join her and her fangirl friends to watch the shoot.
 Jordan, at the video shoot, expresses dislike for the shallow new single, wanting to sing his own lyrics, which his record company denies him.
 When Jordan and his team knock into Brittany and Natasha after the shoot, Eddie (Jordan's assistant, best friend and confidante) and Brittany accidentally pick up one another's phones in the ensuing mess.